Code Running Assistance

 You have Python interpreter already configured.
 Note that for the current project your Python interpreter version should be 3.0 or later.

 Open the class Solver.py for editing F4, and right-click the editor background.
-Then choose on the context menu:
+Then choose from the context menu:

 The script runs.
 Enter values for a, b, and c to review the output in the Run Tool Window: